Generally, educators don’t expect teacher gifts.

 All gifts, however, aren’t equal.
-There are good gifts, and then there are gifts teacher appreciate the gesture, but they don’t want the gift.
-What kind of gifts are good gifts to give a teacher?
-The gift guide will help guide you in deciding what kind of gift to your child’s teacher.
-Let’s start with gifts you DON’T want to give the teacher and why.
+There are good gifts, and then there are ones where a teacher appreciates the gesture, but they don’t want the gift.
+I know you are looking to get a great gift – so what gift ideas are good gifts for teachers?
+The guide will help guide you in deciding what kind of gift you should get for your child’s teacher.

 Gifts your Teacher REALLY Want

-Although they don’t expect gifts, they do appreciate the gifts, especially gifts they really want.
+Although they don’t expect gifts, they do appreciate the gesture – especially if they are items they really want.
 You’ll be surprised that it’s not the expensive gifts that pleases them the most.
-It’s gifts that come from the heart that they deem the most valuable.
+It’s presents that come from the heart that they deem the most valuable – and are just the thing to show you care.

-Items you can consider in buying for the teacher are:
+Items you can consider to get for your favorite teacher are:

 - Story or theme-based age-appropriate books for the classroom